 A must-see here is King's College Chapel.
 Renowned for its 12-bay perpendicular-style interior, as well as its breathtaking fan vaulting by John Wastell (1515), it's a must-see in Cambridge.

 Also worth checking out: the lovely tracery on the windows and walls; the spectacular 16th-century stained-glass windows; the lavishly carved 16th-century wooden organ screen and choir stalls; and the altarpiece, Rubens' Adoration of the Magi (1634).

 Hot Tip: If visiting during term time, be sure to attend Evensong to hear the world famous King's College Choir in action.

 4. Queens' College and the Mathematical Bridge

 Founded in 1448 by Andrew Dockett under the patronage of Margaret of Anjou, wife of Henry VI, Queens' College was refounded in 1465 by Elizabeth Woodville, wife of Edward IV.
 It has the most complete medieval buildings of all Cambridge's colleges, including the magnificent gateway leading to the red brick First Court, dating from the period of foundation.

-Other Queens' College sites to visit include the wooden Mathematical Bridge, a 1902 reconstruction leading over the Cam to the lovely college gardens (the bridge is so called because it was built without nails, relying for its strength on meticulous calculation); Cloister Court (1460) with the President's Lodge, a handsome half-timbered building; Pump Court with the Erasmus Tower above the rooms, occupied by Erasmus when he taught Greek here (1511-1514); and Walnut Tree Court (1618) and Friars Court with the Erasmus Building (1961) and Victorian chapel (1891).
+Other Queens' College sites to visit include the wooden Mathematical Bridge.
+This 1902 reconstruction leads over the Cam to the lovely college gardens, and is so called because it was built without nails, relying for its strength on meticulous calculation.

 Address: Silver Street, Cambridge